1. Check if your office must have energy label C

 Find out if you can disconnect from gas

 See if you can heat your premises without natural gas.
 All buildings in the Netherlands must eventually be free of gas by 2050.
 For example, you can install a heat pump or in some cases connect it to a heat network.
 Before you disconnect from gas, your property must be well insulated.
-Read about the various insulation measures and alternatives to gas (in Dutch) at KVK.
+Read about the various insulation measures and alternatives to gas at KVK.